rosajen27/README-Generator/README.md

 ## Installation

-Downloaded Node.js and Visual Studio Code
+Download Node.js and Visual Studio Code

 Open up the README generator file

 Open the terminal and make sure you are on the correct file path

 Install inquirer by using the command "npm install inquirer"

+Install fs by using the command "npm install fs"

+Install util by using the command "npm install util"

+Install axios by using the command "npm install axios"

 In the terminal call the command "node index.js"